 Additionally, automation can increase the amount of testing that occurs outside of normal working hours.
 For labs accustomed to processing and testing samples during the typical workday, automation can significantly increase data acquisition and productivity.

-Consider pH automation options
+Consider automated pH options

 Not every laboratory needs complete automation of a workflow or total automation of a lab, but managers and administrators often prefer lab equipment with the versatility to adapt to new and changing protocols and integrate with other systems over time.